igorganch/DealershipApi/README.md

 # Dealership REST API
-This is a simple web app API coded using Node.js,Express, & html which retrives data from database system using PostgreSQL.
+This is a simple web app API coded using Node.js,Express, & html which retrieves data from database system using PostgreSQL.
 In this web app you are able to do
 CRUD(Create,Retreive,Update & Delete) operations between the server and the database.
 # How to start
 Note: Please be respectful with the data